ci4rail/docs/docs/user-docs/_edge-solutions/moducop/io-modules/iou06/quick-start-audio.md

 ## Play a WAV File

-This chapter describes how to play a WAV file on the audio output interface of th IOU06 without the need of any specific configuration.
+This chapter describes how to play a WAV file on the audio output interface of the IOU06 without the need of any specific configuration.

 ### Connecting the Audio Interface to a Speaker